funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-ex` | :code:`--execution`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Switch the dafault value of the execution time showing.
+    Switch the default value of the execution time showing.
         Default value: :code:`False`

 Want to know the execution time of your test ?
 Well, this argument will let you know!